Natawan Paoin

 4 Performance metrics

-4 key metrics surfaced directly on the landing page rather than requiring navigation to a separate analytics page β€” giving hotels immediate visibility to evaluate program value and make informed decisions before taking management actions.
+4 key metrics surfaced directly on the dashboard rather than requiring navigation to a separate analytics page — giving hotels immediate visibility to evaluate program value and make informed decisions.

 5 "Get more value" cards

-A modular card system for high-priority personalized suggestions β€” flexible enough to scale as new features are added, while keeping static content like FAQ at a lower hierarchy level.
+A modular card system for high-priority personalized suggestions — flexible enough to scale as new features are added, while keeping static content like FAQ at a lower hierarchy level.

 6 FAQ

-• "How can I optimize ADR+ performance?" β€” Addresses top concerns identified in our 2,500+ deactivation survey responses
+• "How can I optimize ADR+ performance?" — addresses top concerns from deactivation survey responses

-• "How does ADR+ work?" β€” Provides educational content to clarify program mechanics and address common misunderstandings
+• "How does ADR+ work?" — provides educational content to clarify program mechanics

-However, he raised concerns about Q1 development effort since the revamped landing page wasn't in his original Q1 milestones.
-I addressed this by proposing an MVP version for Q1 that would lay the foundation with minimal development effort while accommodating planned Q1 features β€” with the complete version following in the upcoming quarters.
+After validating technical feasibility with the lead engineer, I presented the redesign to the PM with quantified business impact.
+The PM agreed and committed to the long-term 2026 roadmap.
+However, he raised concerns about Q1 development effort since the revamped dashboard wasn't in his original Q1 milestones.
+I addressed this by proposing an MVP version for Q1 that would lay the foundation with minimal development effort while accommodating planned Q1 features — with the complete version following in subsequent quarters.
 This phased approach balanced immediate business needs with long-term strategic goals.

 The redesign will be measured by: retained active users, reduced deactivation rate, decreased support escalations, and increased page engagement.